ErAz7/Ninja/README.md

 Just like static IP, you can use a domain name for your Jonin and set this name in __[Ninja][ninja]__'s configuration.
 For same reason as static IP, this also is not a recommended way

 # Use As Spyware
-Be aware Ninja can be easily used as a spyware when installed as a service, it will open full access to the target computer for the __[Jonin][jonin]__ controlling it
+Please note that Ninja can be easily used as a spyware when installed as a service, it will open full access to the target computer for the __[Jonin][jonin]__ controlling it

 # Source Code
 Source code will be open soon, after some refactoring and improvements